Franz Beckenbauer probe to be split from World Cup investigation | DW | 19.07.2019

 Besides Beckenbauer, the investigation affects the following people:

-A comparable tax evasion trial also tied to the 2006 World Cup bid in Germany was launched and then abandoned last year.
+A comparable tax evasion investigation by German prosecutors, also tied to the 2006 World Cup bid, was launched and then abandoned last year.

 msh/jh (dpa, SID)